 John Young's Photo Gallery

-In the '60s and early '70s he photographed many groups and solo artists performing around the West of Scotland and elsewhere.
+In the '60s and '70s he photographed many of the top groups and solo artists performing around the West of Scotland and beyond.

 The Beatles - Caird Hall, Dundee, October 20th 1964